AZERTY442005/AZERTY442005/README.md

 <div align="center">

 ## About
-👋 Hey I’m @AZERTY442005 , a Passionate Developer into Discord Bots and other things.
-I already created somes Repositories to help Users You can reach me by E-mail: 📫 developer.enoal.fauchille@gmail.com
+👋 Hey I’m @AZERTY442005, a Passionate Developer into Discord Bots and other things.
+I already created some Repositories to help Users.
+ You can reach me by E-mail: 📫 developer.enoal.fauchille@gmail.com

 -------------------